effiong-okon/soc-threat-detection-lab/README.md

 ![Launch Splunk EC2 Instance](screenshots/phase-2-infrastructure/05%20Launch%20the%20Splunk%20EC2%20Instance.jpg)

-I paid careful attention to the security group rules by only allowing the strictly necessary ports.
+I paid careful attention to the security group rules, allowing only the strictly necessary ports.
 ---

 ### Phase 3: Splunk Enterprise Deployment & Log Forwarding

 I installed Splunk Enterprise on the Ubuntu instance and configured it to receive logs on port 9997.
-I then deployed the Splunk Universal Forwarder on the Windows machine and pointed it at the Splunk server, establishing a real-time log pipeline between the two.
+I then deployed the Splunk Universal Forwarder on the Windows machine and configured it to point to the Splunk server, establishing a real-time log pipeline between the two.

 ![Splunk Enterprise Installed](screenshots/phase-2-infrastructure/06%20successfully%20Install%20Splunk%20Enterprise%20and%20login%20as%20admin.jpg)